mlrun/demos/faces/client/README.md

 ## Configure the Client Initialization

-Edit the [**config/init.ini**](config/init.ini) client-initialization file to configure the client initialization; replace the `<...>` placeholders to match your specific environment. set the nuclio endpoint into nuclio-api-serving-function
+Edit the [**config/init.ini**](config/init.ini) client-initialization file to configure the client initialization; replace the `<...>` placeholders to match your specific environment. set the nuclio endpoint into nuclio-api-serving-function the function can be found under Projects(tab)->faces->

 ```ini
 [app]